Tuesday, July 7

 Here is a new version of the history of tango, far removed from the legend of a traditional folk dance.

-Behind this figure stands a flamboyant character: Charles Seguin (1877-1930), a Franco-Argentine impresario and financier.
+Behind this alternative history stands a flamboyant character: Charles Seguin (1877-1930), a Franco-Argentine impresario and financier.
 Starting from nothing, he launched tango at the beginning of the last century as a major advertising project for Argentina.
-His numerous theaters and cabarets soon became a meeting place for actors and billionaires, courtesans and criminals, musicians and writers, senators and presidents, as he built a veritable entertainment empire and amassed companies and properties of all kinds in France and Argentina.
+His numerous theatres and cabarets soon became a meeting place for actors and billionaires, courtesans and criminals, musicians and writers, senators and presidents, as he built a veritable entertainment empire and amassed companies and properties of all kinds in France and Argentina.

 Odile Fillion's fascinating investigation, based on the unpublished archives of Charles Seguin, brings this amazing story back to life.